The Festival at Sandpoint

 All the Details

-All ability levels are welcome in the orchestra.
+All ability levels are welcome in the orchestra and band.

 Participants agree to attend the full four day session and perform in the final concert.